valntn/nanopore_genomic_tutorial/Walkthrough.md

 We can also use Bandage.app to check out the .gfa assembly graphs that spades, unicycler and flye produce.

 ### BUSCO
-Busco uses single copy core genes (SCCG) to assess, completeness and assembly quality.
-We can use BUSCO to assess the different assemblies, as well as to show the improvement of the polishing steps in the course of the nanopore assembly.
+Busco uses single copy core genes (SCCGs) to assess completeness and assembly quality.
+We can use BUSCO to assess the different assemblies we created, as well as to show the improvement of the polishing steps in the course of the nanopore assembly.

 First, select the appropriate dataset listed by BUSCO that fits with the phylogeny of Knoellia.
-We should use the most specific dataset we can, so we choose  micrococcales_odb10.
+We should use the most specific dataset we can, so we can list all available datasets and choose the most specific one:

+    busco --list-datasets

 Another option is to use the --auto-lineage flag.
 Alternatives to BUSCO, especially for MAGs, include checkm and GTDB-Tk (more computing power required).

-    busco --list-datasets

-The result will show home many SCCGs are present, if they are fragmented, or if they are missing completely.
+The result will show home many of the expected SCCGs are present, if they are fragmented, or if they are missing completely.
 This indicates whether a genome is complete or a part is missing; it also gives a measure of sequence quality, since lots of fragmented SCCGs mean high rate of indels.

     mkdir busco